Optimal Diffusion Auctions: Optimal Approximation Mechanisms

 However, we can have an alternative mechanism that ignores all buyers in $r_s$ and runs CWM among the rest of the buyers.
-It is still IC because buyers in $r_s$ have no opportunity to win.
-Then, in this example, this alternative mechanism runs Myerson's mechanism among $k$ buyers $\{3,4,\dots, k+2\}$, which has the expected revenue approaching 1 when $k\rightarrow \infty$. \end{example}
+It is still IC because buyers in $r_s$ are ignored and have no opportunity to manipulate the transaction.
+Then, in this example, this alternative mechanism runs Myerson's mechanism among buyers $\{3,4,\dots, k+2\}$, whose expected revenue approaching 1 when $k\rightarrow \infty$. \end{example}

 In Example~\ref{eg:extreme}, we see the power of sacrificing the opportunities of buyers that are closer to the seller.
 To avoid sacrificing their opportunities completely, a direct idea is slightly increasing the reserve prices of buyers that are close to the seller.
 For a reported structure profile $r'$, let distance $d_i$ be the length of the shortest diffusion path from $s$ to a valid buyer $i$.
 We can define a monotone non-increasing \emph{shifting function} $\sigma: \mathbb{N}^* \rightarrow \mathbb{R}_{\geq 0}$, that satisfies $0\leq \sigma(d_i)\leq |\overline{v} - \underline{v}|$.
 The shifting function is used to define the increment of reserve prices for buyers with different distances.
 Then, we can define a variant of CWM with shifted reserve prices.